PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/05-Classes.md

 ```

 -   Classes are defined with a straightforward syntax.
 In the following
-    example code, we define a class, a docstring, an initiation method,
+    example code, we define a class, a docstring, an instantiation method,
     and then two class methods:
     ```python
     class MyClass:
             """A sample class definition"""         # Like MATLAB's H1 line

             def __init__(self):      # A constructor
                 self.mydata = []

             def method1(self):